-- 6.51.
+- 6.52.
 Enhancements to the road network would improve connectivity of the village, enabling safe access for vehicles, cyclists and pedestrians.
 This could be achieved through either a continued vehicle, cycle and pedestrian access from Rectory Road through to Manns Lane within sites LP(098)014 and LP(098)016 or through the widening of Hoe Road East to enable two-way traffic, a footpath and cyclepath from Rectory Road to Manns Lane.
-As illustrated on Map 6 in 'pink'. - 6.52.
-Proposal for development should also include the provision within site LP(098)016 for lay-by style parking, convenient for those attending funerals at the cemetery, as illustrated on Map 6. - 6.53.
-Development adjacent to the northern border of site LP(098)016 should be screened from the cemetery by hedging and landscaping to provide privacy for those attending the cemetery.
-In addition, any new dwellings positioned along this border should be designed to a maximum height of 1.5 storeys.
+As illustrated on Map 6 in 'pink'. - 6.53.
+These enhancements should also include the provision within site LP(098)016 for a lay-by style parking facility, to accommodate at least six cars, which could be used by those attending funerals at the cemetery.
+This should be located opposite the cemetery.
+As illustrated on Map 6 in pink 'Lay-by for 6no.
+Cars'. - 6.54.
+The northern border of site LP(098)016 should be screened from the cemetery by hedging and landscaping that provides a degree of privacy for those attending the cemetery.
+In addition, any new dwellings positioned along this border should be to a maximum height of 1.5 storeys. - 6.55.
+If the chosen option is to undertake the widening to Hoe Road East these improvements need to be mindful to ensure the road design incorporates traffic calming measures necessary to prevent excessive speed becoming an issue on this very straight road.
+Suggested location illustrated on Map 6 in 'X Priority Traffic Management Gates'.
+Picture illustrates an example from another parish.

-6.54.
-Proposals which offer traffic calming measures in association with the widening of Hoe Road East to prevent excessive speed will be encouraged along this straight road.
+- 6.56.
+Ambition: This policy seeks to ensure the sustainable growth of Swanton Morley whilst providing specific benefit to the local community associated with sites LP(098)014 and LP(098)016. - 6.57.
+Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address: - ✓ Increase the width of Hoe Road East: 52% strongly agree, or agree and with 8% unsure and 40% strongly disagree, or disagree.

-- 6.55.
-Ambition: This policy seeks to ensure the sustainable growth of Swanton Morley whilst providing specific benefit to the local community associated with development of allocated housing sites LP(098)014 and LP(098)016. - 6.56.
-Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policy seeks to address: - ✓ Increase the width of Hoe Road East: 52% strongly agree, or agree and with 8% unsure and 40% strongly disagree, or disagree. - ✓ Improve cycleways and footpaths in and around Swanton Morley: 90% strongly agree, or agree and with 10% unsure and zero% disagree. - 6.57.
-The following plans, documents and strategies support Policy 3: - National Planning Policy Framework - Core Strategy and Development Control Policies (December 2009)
+✓ Improve cycleways and footpaths in and around Swanton Morley: 90% strongly agree, or agree and with 10% unsure and zero% disagree.

-- Breckland Local Plan Preferred Options and Settlement Boundaries (2016) - Swanton Morley Neighbourhood Plan Sustainability Appraisal Scoping Report (July 2016) - Swanton Morley Village Appraisal Report (2004)
+- National Planning Policy Framework - Core Strategy and Development Control Policies (December 2009) - Breckland Local Plan Preferred Options and Settlement Boundaries (2016) - Swanton Morley Neighbourhood Plan Sustainability Appraisal Scoping Report (July 2016) - Swanton Morley Village Appraisal Report (2004)